-Tourism is one of our region's most precious resources, with 6 million visitors annually, generating over $4 billion in annual economic impact, thousands of jobs and capital investment.
-We welcome the world in celebration of Charleston's history, culture, food and climate.
+Tourism is one of our region's most precious resources, with its 7.3 million visitors annually, $9.7 billion in annual economic impact, thousands of jobs, and robust capital investment.
+The tourism industry employs more than 47,000 people across the region.
+We welcome the world in celebration of Charleston's history, culture, food, and climate.
 In that sense, tourism is one of our chief exports.

 Clean energy is shaping the way we think about our region...and the way the world thinks about us.